WillMeakin/FaunaTheDroidbot/README.md

 Add third dimension, look at obstacles descending, predict where they will land.
 (For footsteps) Increase environment size, building to building.
 (Recognise doorways to break down search problem) Use Google maps/street view to map streets.
 Footpaths and crossings are suitable environment cells.
-Create environment grid from sensor data, for unexplored areas.
+Create environment grid from sensor data (laser distance in rotating plane), for unexplored areas.
 Lock destination to behind a person’s feet.
 Voice commands (extend existing?
 Give Fauna a head to acknowledge with)